Skip to content

 The National Disabled Students’ Association is an incorporated society, meaning we have to follow the rules of the Incorporated Societies Act 2022.
 Everyone who joins the Executive is also considered to be an Officer — that’s someone who has some power over the Association.
 You’ll need to make sure you aren’t disqualified from being an Officer of an incorporated society.

-To be eligible for the Executive, you’ll need to fill out this consent form if you are elected in, which will be held securely by the NDSA Co-Presidents.
+To be eligible for the Executive, you’ll need to fill out this consent form if you are elected in.
+Information such as your email address and answers to the consent form will be held securely following our Privacy Policy.

 Who votes in the elections?